 Additional Information (courtesy of Linda Hull)

 Henry W. Olin – Awarded 80 acres for the sum of $1.00 under the Settlers Swamp Land Act.
 Certificate #1253 describes the land as: The North East quarter of the South West quarter and the North West Quarter of the South East quarter of section twenty two in Township Fourteen granted on the 16th day of June in 1870 and signed by governor Henry P. Baldwin.

 Austin Township Cemetery, Stanwood, Michigan

 Lydia Corey was born July 18, 1811 in Newport, Newport, Rhode Island.
-She died May 27, 1864 in Austin Township, Mecosta County, MI of small pox.
-Lydia Tillinghast Corey married Henry Olin in 1825 in Cattaragus, Allegheny County, New York.
-Her father’s name was Caleb Corey and her mother’s name was Hannah Borden.
+She died May 27, 1864 in Austin Township, Mecosta County, Michigan of small pox.
+Lydia Corey married Henry Olin in 1825 in Cattaragus, Allegheny County, New York.
+I originally thought that her father’s name was Caleb Corey and her mother’s name was Hannah Borden.
 They were married May 17, 1804 in Newport, Rhode Island.
 But I am starting to have doubts and I will be writing a blog soon about my research efforts (and frustration).